Volunteering at the

 Racine Theatre Guild

 The Racine Theatre Guild is largely staffed by volunteers.
 Hundreds of people of all ages and skill levels help keep the RTG going strong.
 There is always a need for new people.
-If you would like to become involved, it’s easy: fill out the form below which lets us know your area(s) of interest and your availability.
+If you would like to become involved, it’s easy: fill out our Volunteer/Membership Form which lets us know your area(s) of interest and your availability.
 Then return the completed form to us via mail or email, and we’ll take it from there.
 Brief descriptions of volunteer positions appear below.

 Please contact the RTG Box Office with any questions at firstname.lastname@example.org or (262) 633-4218.